How to Increase Dopamine for Mood and Motivation

 Why Increase Dopamine – What Does it Do?

-Because dopamine plays a vital role in functions like concentration and focus, memory, productivity, motivation, and the ability to experience pleasure, it’s important to maintain optimal levels for overall wellness.
+Dopamine plays a vital role in functions like concentration, focus, memory, productivity, motivation, and the ability to experience pleasure, so it’s important to maintain optimal levels for overall wellness.

-There are, unfortunately, downsides to increasing dopamine from habit-forming substances, like nicotine, caffeine, prescription painkillers, illicit drugs, or alcohol.
+Unfortunately, there are downsides to increasing dopamine by using habit-forming substances, like nicotine, caffeine, prescription painkillers, illicit drugs, or alcohol.

-When we use addictive substances, the brain is known to release a surge of dopamine, which not only causes a person to feel pleasure, but also reinforces that behavior.
+When we use addictive substances, the brain releases a surge of dopamine, which not only causes a person to feel pleasure, but also reinforces that behavior.

-This might seem relatively harmless where morning coffee is concerned, but can be seriously problematic when it comes to things like cocaine, heroin and opioids, or even alcohol.
+This might seem relatively harmless where morning coffee is concerned, but it can be a serious problem when we increase dopamine from things like cocaine, heroin and opioids, or even alcohol.

-As the brain is repeatedly flooded with dopamine from unhealthy activities such as substance use, it will begin to reduce it’s own natural production of the neurotransmitter and leave a person feeling depressed or anxious.
+If the brain is repeatedly flooded with dopamine production from unhealthy activities such as substance use, it will stop creating it naturally and leave a person feeling depressed or anxious.

-This can then lead to increased pleasure seeking behavior, such as using even more drugs or alcohol to unwittingly boost the brain’s level of dopamine to feel good or, as time progresses, to simply feel “normal.”
+This can then lead to increased pleasure-seeking behavior, such as using more drugs or alcohol to boost dopamine in the brain to feel good or, as time progresses, to simply feel “normal.”

-Increasing dopamine naturally through healthy activities reinforces and motivates positive lifestyle choices that continue to produce the “feel good” chemical.
+Healthy activities that increase dopamine naturally reinforces and motivates positive lifestyle choices that continue to produce the “feel good” chemical.
 It also helps improve issues like stress, anxiety, functional depression, sleep, and many others.

 Low Dopamine Deficiency Symptoms